CommonSenseMachines/blender-mcp/README.md

 ## MCP Feature List ✨

 - 🔍 Ability to quickly search from public or private CSM.ai sessions.
 This allows interactive MCP based development.
+E.g. "Use CSM to get me a ghibli robot".
+Make sure you have some pre-generated robots on 3d.csm.ai or it will use some public session.

-- 🏃 For any humanoid like mesh in the scene, ability to animate given a text prompt (from a fixed library set)
+- 🏃 For any humanoid like mesh in the scene, ability to animate given a text prompt (from a fixed library set).
+E.g. "use csm to animate the 'robot' mesh to dance".
+This assumes the name of the object is 'robot'.
+To do subsequent animations, clear the space and make sure the original object is replicated (script should do this automatically).

 ## Installation